grymmjack/qb64pe-wiki-to-markdown/markdown_files/DEVICES.md

 <blockquote>

-* Returns the number of devices that can be listed separately with the [_DEVICE&dollar;](DEVICE&dollar;.md) function by the device number.
+* Returns the number of devices that can be listed separately with the _DEVICE$ function by the device number.
 * Devices include keyboard, mouse, joysticks, game pads and multiple stick game controllers.

 </blockquote>